tuna/thuthesis/README.md

 **This template is subject to frequent changes.
 Please make sure you have read the usage documentation and example code completely and carefully before using and asking questions.**

+## Copyright

-Any use of ThuThesis in violation of [The LaTeX project public license v1.3c](https://www.latex-project.org/lppl/lppl-1-3c/) will be recorded in the [Hall of Shame](https://github.com/tuna/thuthesis/issues/754).
+This project is licensed under the [The LaTeX project public license v1.3c](https://www.latex-project.org/lppl/lppl-1-3c/).
+Any use of ThuThesis that violates this license will be recorded in the [Hall of Shame](https://github.com/tuna/thuthesis/issues/754).

+The distributed `thu-fig-logo.pdf` and `thu-text-logo.pdf` files in this project contain the graphical emblem and name of Tsinghua University, and are used for creating undergraduate thesis covers only.
+These graphics were obtained from the [Tsinghua University Visual Identity System](https://vi.tsinghua.edu.cn).
+No modifications were made by the project maintainers except cropping the white space.
+Note: Both the relevant graphics and text are registered trademarks of Tsinghua University.
+You must not use them for any other purposes except within this template.

 ## Downloads